This post was most recently updated on June 16, 2020

 To make matters worse, your online image is often created by others who might tag you in inappropriate photos, post about you on Facebook or review you or your business on Yelp all in an effort to tarnish your online image.
 If you don’t take control of your online search results, it will lie dangerously in the hands of others, leaving you more susceptible to a reputation crisis.

-Online Dating Profiles – Searching and deleting old online dating profiles and conversations that may be hurting your online reputation score and making current profiles private or invisible to search engines.
+1. Online Dating Profiles – Managed your online dating image by deleting old dating profiles and conversations that may be hurting your personal reputation score and making current profiles private or invisible to search engines.

-Professional Social Networking Sites – Deleting and/or managing privacy options for old or new sites you may have online.
+6. Professional Social Networking Sites – Social media dos and don’ts can easily be avoided by following healthy best practice which include deleting and/or managing privacy options for old or new sites you may have online.

-Private Personal Information – Deleting and protecting your private information from where you live to your income, marital status, etc.
+7. Private Personal Information – Deleting and protecting your private information like your home address, email address, income, marital status, etc.

 Many times, these measures may not be enough to completely clean up your online profile and portray your brand or persona in the way you want to be seen on Google.
 Information that you long ago removed from your online profiles will live on in Google’s cache, and will show up in search results whenever someone Googles your name.
-The best way to remove this undesirable content is to take advantage of one of our online privacy products or contact us for other online reputation management services directly at 1-866-MY-REP-911.
+The best way to remove this undesirable content is to find companies that clean up your online presence.